-Copper is used in your telephone as wire and as an alloy in brass for plates and screws.
+Copper is used in your telephone as an alloy in the brass for plates and screws and as bronze in the conductors of the connecting cords.

 Insulated thin copper wire is wound around iron rods in your telephone receiver to make a magnet.